seedstack/website/content/guides/tasks/create-web-application/index.md

         weight: 10
 ---

-Welcome to the SEED tutorial !
-You will learn how to build a full SEED application from scratch.
+Welcome to the Seed tutorial !
+You will learn how to build a full Seed application from scratch.
 It includes:

 * Project creation,
 * Configuration,